saucelabs-training/demo-java/CONTRIBUTING.md

 that Sauce has to offer in a cohesive framework and test strategy.

-### Why should I separate my code in this manner?
+### Code Separation

-The key ideas behind this organization are visibility and reusability for the clients and the team.
+The key ideas behind this organization are visibility and re-usability for the clients and the team.
 A mature customer may need a performance testing code example using Junit5.
 On the other hand, a less mature, but very valuable customer may need the same exact code sample but using Junit3.
 If we create